 The once Chai Walla Mr. Narendra Modi, who climbed up the ladder to become the Prime Minister of India, is known to be one of the most tech-savvy politicians in the world, who used big data to gain a competitive edge in political campaigns.
 If the sources are to be believed, NaMo had a team of 100 techies and engineers (a model very similar to what Obama had before his elections) slogging themselves day and night, analyzing every bit of data thereby resulting in the making of—“Abki baar Modi Sarkaar”!!
 Even campaigns like ‘Chai pe Charcha’ were a calculated move resulting from this analysis.

 American President Barack Obama’s win in the US was also based on the very same model.
-While republicans were probably taken aback—Big Data—the new ruler of the kingdom—had it all on paper much before!
-Thanks to the team led by Dan Wagner and tools like Vertica, AirWolf and Media Optimizer which brought together demographical data, TV ratings and activity from the social media.
+While Republicans were probably taken aback—Big Data—the new ruler of the kingdom—had it all on paper much before!
+Thanks to the team led by Dan Wagner and tools like Vertica, Airwolf and Media Optimizer which brought together demographical data, TV ratings, and activity from the social media.

-NaMo’s and Obama’s sweeping victories have inspired or rather compelled candidates in other countries like UK and Canada to invest a major share of their campaigns in hiring Data Analytics experts.
+NaMo’s and Obama’s sweeping victories have inspired or rather compelled candidates in other countries like the UK and Canada to invest a major share of their campaigns in hiring Data Analytics experts.
 Canadian candidates have announced the shift from ‘Twitter Elections’ in 2011 to ‘Big Data Elections in 2015.
 This clearly shows the integration of Social Media with Big Data, will do wonders for India and the World.
-The candidates would have a clearer insight into the results of their campaign which would help them to invest their time, money and energy into the right direction.
+The candidates would have a clearer insight into the results of their campaign which would help them to invest their time, money and energy in the right direction.
 If the trend continues, the day is not far when Political Pundits and strategists will be completely replaced by Data Scientists and Analysts.